New Sound Garden premiere performance at Prairie Woods!

 The Prairie Woods Sound Garden featured a temporary sound installation of 60+ small, battery-powered remote speakers distributed throughout the park area, each playing a different part of the larger piece of music, creating a multi-layered, immersive experience.
 The sound installation was accompanied live by roving musicians and dancers, “The Free Range Orchestra”, which includes acclaimed music and dance artists from the Twin Cities, as well as local participants.

-Presented by Wavelets Creative in partnership with the Prairie Woods Environmental Learning Center.
+The Prairie Woods Sound Garden was Presented by Wavelets Creative in partnership with the Prairie Woods Environmental Learning Center.

 This activity is made possible by the voters of Minnesota through an Arts Touring grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.